 I am Back (at Work) Baby

-So, in case you are not following the last development in the cruise industry, I just would like to get you up to speed: We are back.
-Just as I am writing this text, my ship, the AIDAperla is starting its second cruise with actual passengers, which seems especially strange considering that barely three weeks ago nobody I talked to expected a restart within the year.
+If you are not following the last development in the cruise industry, I just would like to get you up to speed: We are back.
+Just as I am writing this text, my ship, the AIDAperla is starting its second cruise with actual passengers, which seems especially strange considering that nobody I talked to expected a restart within the year barely three weeks ago.
 But now we are underway, and surprisingly successful at that.
 A well thought out hygiene concept has created this little Covid-Free bubble that no one, neither passengers nor crew, gets to enter without passing through a slew of tests and screenings.
 All things considered, cruising is probably the safest method to vacation right now, which seems especially strange if you reminisce the headlines we had at the beginning of this crisis.

 But I am not here to talk about that, because I do not want to bore you to death with pages of hygiene measures (seriously, just for my work I could probably fill around 20 pages with all the extra steps).
 I am here because I thought that after one week back at my job of guiding biking tours all around the world, it would be a good moment to take a break and write down my feelings.
 So this is not going to be that sort of blog, where you can gain some insight into a destination.
 Or into my job for that matter.
 Those blogs will follow at a later stage because in only four days I will travel home, just in time for Christmas, and while in the comfort of my own four walls I will be able to set aside the time necessary to produce those longer texts, up to the standard I want from myself.